WEEK 32- Broaden and Build Brainstorm

 The broaden and build theory states that positive emotions broaden our awareness and encourage creative, original and exploratory thoughts and actions (Fredrickson, 2004).
 When we are experiencing positive feelings we can think more quickly and creatively.
 Our mind broadens due to enhanced neural connections.
 This is caused by the release of dopamine and serotonin, which are neurochemicals that make us feel good.
 Positivity also broadens our social responses- allowing us to connect and relate better to others.
 Over time, this builds our resources and capacity for wellbeing.
 On the other hand, when we are experiencing negative emotions the mind constricts and focuses in on the imposing threat (real or imagined).
 This limits our ability to be open to new ideas and build resources and relationships (Fredrickson, 2009).
 Positive emotions expand our awareness and allow us to take in more of our surroundings and contextual information, than we can during neutral or negative states (Fredrickson, 2015).
 We need both ways of responding at different times.
 In threatening situations, we need to be quick acting and narrowly focused.
 However if the threat is not real or lasting it can be detrimental to our health to stay in this responsive state.
 The broaden and build theory helps us to understand that we can use positive emotions to be more creative and calm in our problem solving, in our friendships (especially when things are tense), in our schoolwork and other interests.
 Little moments of positivity, although fleeting, can reshape who we are by setting us on a path of growth and building our enduring resources for a healthy life (Fredrickson, 2015).

-Description of Positive Education Practice: Broaden and Build Brainstorm
+Description of Personal Wellbeing Practice: Broaden and Build Brainstorm

 Divide the class into five teams (4-6 Students per team).